For the people of Hadiya, Ethiopia (and other southerners), Yahode is regarded as the beginning of new year among other things!

 Evidence that Yahoode Masqala is not the same as Mesqel

 What are the evidence that Yahoode Masqala, most sacred of annual celebrations, is not the same as Mesqel observed by Christians around the same time of the year?
 Here are a few:

 - Orthodox has never been a dominant religion in Hadiya and most southern communities, not even distantly.
 Is it is impossible for Yahoode, the celebration that has the biggest value for the people, to arise from a religion that has never been dominant in the cultures concerned

 - Yahode predates any Christian influence ever touching the Hadiya and other southern communities.
 Orthodox Christianity’s history in the southern Ethiopia relative to Yahodee Masqala is a short one.
 Protestantism even shorter

-- for the Hadiya (and other southerners), Yahode is considered to be the beginning of new year among other things.
+- for the Hadiya (and other southerners), Yahode is regarded as the beginning of new year among other things.
 That is not true for Orthodox Christians

 - while the biggest of holidays for Hadiya (and other southerners) is Yahode, Fasika is the biggest for the Orthodox Christians.
 That will not be possible if Yahode had Orthodox Christian roots for Hadiya

 - the fact that the followers of both Islamic and Christian faiths fully cherished and celebrated Yahode for generations by itself leads one to concluded that this holiday has no association with a particular religion for Hadiya and other southerners